LogoLogo

 A Restore CR (Custom Resource) is defined from the Trilio Management Console or from your own self-prepared YAML.
 The Restore CR references a backup object which has been created previously from a Backup CR.

-In a Migration scenario, the location of the backup should be specified within the desired target as there will be no Backup CR defining the location.
+In a Migration scenario, the location of the backup/snapshot should be specified within the desired target as there will be no Backup/Snapshot CR defining the location. if you are migrating Snapshot then make sure that then then actual Persistent Volume snapshots are accessible from the other cluster.

-Trilio restores the backup into a specified namespace and upon completion of the restore operation, the application is ready to be used on the cluster.
+Trilio restores the backup/snapshot into a specified namespace and upon completion of the restore operation, the application is ready to be used on the cluster.

 Creating a Restore